What’s Included in the course?

 - Newcastle – John Dobson Street, NE1 8TW

 Will the online course work on my phone or tablet?

 Yes, the online course works across all different types of electronic devices.
 This includes phones, tablets, laptops and PCs.

-After completing the enrolment process, you will be emailed access to the online material the same day.
-If, for any reason, you don’t receive the course access, please email me, and I will resend you the link.
+After selecting your preferred format and completing the enrolment process, you will be automatically emailed access to the online tutorial.
+If, for any reason, you don’t receive the course access, please email, ring or live chat message me, and I will resend you the link.